skylight-hq/microconsulting-platform-proposal/README.md

           <li>Over 15 years of experience as an agile practitioner and coach (originally trained by agile pioneer Kent Beck)</li>
           <li>Co-founded 18F in 2014, a 200-person digital services center of excellence within the General Services Administration</li>
           <li>Served as a White House Presidential Innovation Fellow in 2013</li>
-          <li>From 2008 to 2013, served as the Director of Planview's large product development team, where he institutionalized agile ways of thinking and working</li>
+          <li>From 2008 to 2013, served as the Director of Planview’s large product development team, where he institutionalized agile ways of thinking and working</li>
           <li>Holds a PhD in computer science from the University of Texas</li>
         </ul>
       </td>